The site

 In addition to the work, the participants will have the opportunity to interact with the tangible and the intangible heritage being showcased at the open-air museum through special guided tours.
 The participants will have a unique experience also behind closed doors of the work being carried out at the open-air museum while in addition enjoying guided visits and excursions to other vernacular heritage sites in the region.

-The training course will take place from August 4th to August 17th, 2024, and is organised by the Open-Air Museum of Lithuania in cooperation with European Heritage Volunteers.
+The training course was organised by the Open-Air Museum of Lithuania in cooperation with European Heritage Volunteers.

 European Heritage Volunteers